-For this review, Quicken supplied a copy of Quicken Home, Business & Rental Property 2018 for Windows, and I converted from my previous test installation of Quicken 2017.
-This test was conducted over a six-week period and used most parts of the application.
+For this review, Quicken supplied a copy of Quicken Premier 2019 for Windows, and I converted from my previous test installation of Quicken 2018.
+This test was conducted over a two-week period and used most parts of the application.

 To be fully transparent to our readers, I no longer use Quicken on a daily basis and have switched to using Personal Capital instead.
-So with Quicken 2018, I imported what I could from the old version but also set up new accounts missing from previous testing.
+So with Quicken 2019, I imported what I could from the old version but also set up new accounts missing from the previous testing.

 I specifically tested all accounts that had online synchronization, since that appears to be a common problem area among Quicken users.

 Last year, Quicken 2018 made headlines by going subscription-only.
 Before, you had up to three years to use the software.
 However, now you must subscribe and pay on an annual basis.
 After your subscription period ends, the online services will no longer work.

 Overall, this change makes sense for Quicken, since before it had to support at least three versions of the old software, which was a maintenance and tech support nightmare.
 This change gets the entire user base on the same version at all times.
 This version of Quicken seems to try to follow the company’s pledge to constantly update and fix bugs.
 During my testing, Quicken was updated at least four times.

 I see many comments balking at the new pricing, but at least in my opinion, that’s way overblown.
 Right now, a one-year subscription to the highest tier, Home & Business, costs just $89.99.
 Premier, which has fewer bells and whistles for the entrepreneur, is just $67.49. that works out to $5.62 per month.
 It’s especially worthwhile when you consider that YNAB — which has much less functionality — charges $6.99 per month.